 - OWS Common (OGC: OWS) 1.0.0, 1.1.0

-Serve data via the Open Gis Consortium guidelines, will make any program stick to them without much hindrance.
+Serving data via the Open Gis Consortium guidelines will make any program stick to it without much hindrance.
 From AutoDesk Civil3D, ArcGIS.
-Bentley Map, up to gvSIG, QGis, etc. Even Google Earth / maps via wms.
+Bentley Map, to gvSIG, QGis, etc. Even Google Earth / maps via wms.

-Comparing it with the applications that I have worked before (GeoWeb Publisher and Manifold GIS), MapServer surpasses them by having Too much diffusion, product of that your page has enough information, developed examples, without mentioning the community of users.
+Comparing it with the applications that I have worked before (GeoWeb Publisher and Manifold GIS), MapServer surpasses them by having Too much diffusionAs a result, your page has enough information, developed examples, not to mention the user community.
 In the case of GWP you have to work a lot with the nails and what there is of Manifold in Spanish is very little -leaving out Geofumadas So as not to contradict-.

 El Data support it is a wonder.
 It is not heaven but it is close enough: